showell/elm-py/parser/README.md

 `Dict.elm` is **not** a standalone piece of code, and neither is `Dict.py`.

 Both rely on other components to do some of their work.
 In both languages we import from libraries like Basics, Maybe, and List.
-Right now I don't actually automatically transpile the imports for `Dict.py`--they are hard coded, but that may change soon.
+(Right now I don't actually automatically transpile the imports for `Dict.py`--they are hard coded, but that may change soon.)

 So where do List.py and Maybe.py and friend come from?
 They can be found in the [src](https://github.com/showell/elm-py/tree/master/src) directory.
-The modules in `src` were mostly hand coded line-for-line ports of the corresponding Elm libraries (with some tweaks to be more Pythonic in places).
+The modules in `src` are mostly hand-coded line-for-line ports of the corresponding Elm libraries (with some tweaks to be more Pythonic in places).

 (The main subject of this conversation, `Dict.py`, was placed in that